lsfusion/platform/docs/en/CLASS_statement.md

 - `caption`

-    Class header.
+    Class caption.
 [String literal](Literals.md#strliteral).
 If the caption is not defined, the name of the class will be its caption.

 - `objectName1, ..., objectNameM`

-    The names of [static](Static_objects.md) objects of this class.
+    The names of static objects of this class.
 Each name is defined by a simple ID.
 Name values are stored in the `System.staticName` system property.

 - `objectCaption1, ..., objectCaptionM`